katoolsp/kazoo/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

+Wanna add your software to the source list?
+E-mail me at kazoo@spamska.com so we could consult and create a Makefile for your project in our backend.
 ## License
 Kazoo is licensed under the Free and Fair License.
 See the LICENSE file for details.